webplatform/docs-wpd/Meetings/index.md

 <li><p>Content Task Force summary</p></li>
 <li><p>How to deal with spam content</p></li>
 <li><p>What other root topic pages we want to link from the [[Main Page]].
 We already have concepts, html, css, javascript, accessibility, svg.
 But we should probably have [[dom]] as a top level root page as well.</p></li>
+<li><p>Updating main page and template.
+Chris has a few things he'd like to do that require this, but he just don't have the power.</p></li>
 <li><p>AOB</p></li>
 </ul>